Split Rail Fence with Wire Mesh- Simply Effective

 When stretching to a corner post, do not cut the wire mesh.
 Round the corner using a continuous piece.

-When stretching woven wire and chain link mesh, unroll the fence, leaning it against the posts.
+When stretching woven wire mesh or chain link mesh, unroll the fence, leaning it against the posts.
 Manually pull as much slack out of the run as possible.

-Next, hook the stretch bar into the fence, installing right before the last line post in the run.
-Hook the tail end of the come-a-long around the end or corner post the fence is stretching towards.
+Next, hook a stretch bar into the fence, inserted right before the last line post in the run.
+Hook the tail end of the come-a-long around the end or corner post the fence is stretching towards and the other end to the stretch bar.

 Bouncing the wire in the center of the run helps disperse tension evenly.
 Once tight, nail all of the line posts first.

-1. Install the wire on the inside of the fence.
-When mesh is installed on the outside of the fence, dogs learn to climb the rungs of the fence like a ladder.
+1. Install the wire mesh on the inside of the fence.
+When mesh is installed on the outside of the fence, dogs learn to climb the rails of the fence like a ladder.
 As result, scaling the fence easily.

 2. After nailing the fence to the line post, go back and add one or two fence staples to each rail in-between posts.
 Doing so tightens the wire mesh and prevents loose rails from moving back and forth.

 Need a gate for your split rail fence?
-Checkout our blog post here.
+Checkout out our blog post about the 7 Best Split Rail Gates Designs.

 View other popular posts